Danielle Hazell

 Danielle Hazell (born 13 May 1988) is an English cricket coach and former player.
-She is currently the coach of English domestic team Northern Diamonds.
+She is currently the coach of English domestic team Durham Women.
 As a player she was an off break bowler who batted right-handed.
 She represented England in all three formats of the game, playing three Test matches, 53 One Day Internationals and 85 Twenty20 Internationals.

 Early life

 Hazell was born on 13 May 1988 in Durham, County Durham.

 Domestic career

 At county level Hazell initially played for Durham between 2002 and 2007, before moving to Yorkshire ahead of the 2008 season.
 She also played for V Team, Sapphires, Emeralds and Diamonds in the Super Fours competition.
 Hazell played for Yorkshire Diamonds in the inaugural season of the Women's Cricket Super League in 2016, before moving to Lancashire Thunder ahead of the 2017 season.

 Hazell had two stints in the Women's Big Bash League, playing for Melbourne Stars in 2016/17 and Adelaide Strikers in 2018/19.